AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 ### Multiple Event Sources

-You can configure a Tracking Event Processor to use multiple sources when processing Events.
+You can configure a Tracking Event Processor to use multiple sources when processing events.
-This is useful for compiling metrics across domains or simply when your events are distributed between multiple stores.
+This is useful for compiling metrics across domains or simply when your events are distributed between multiple event stores.

-Having multiple sources means that there might be a choice of multiple events that the processor could consume in a given instant and therefore you can specify a `Comparator` to choose between them.
+Having multiple sources means that there might be a choice of multiple events that the processor could consume at any given instant.
+Therefore, you can specify a `Comparator` to choose between them.
-The default implementation chooses the Event with the oldest timestamp (i.e. the event waiting the longest).
+The default implementation chooses the event with the oldest timestamp (i.e. the event waiting the longest).

-Multiple sources also means that the tracking processor's polling interval needs to be divided between the sources in a strategy to optimize event discovery and minimize overhead in establishing costly connections to the data sources.
+Multiple sources also means that the tracking processor's polling interval needs to be divided between sources using a strategy to optimize event discovery and minimize overhead in establishing costly connections to the data sources.
-Therefore you can choose which source the majority of the polling is done on using the `longPollingSource()` method in the builder.
+Therefore, you can choose which source the majority of the polling is done on using the `longPollingSource()` method in the builder.
 This ensures one source consumes most of the polling interval whilst also checking intermittently for events on the other sources.
 The default `longPollingSource` is done on the last configured source.

 {% tabs %}
 {% tab title="Axon Configuration API" %}

-Create a `MultiStreamableMessageSource` using it's `builder()` and register is as the message source when calling `EventProcessingConfigurer.registerTrackingEventProcessor()`.
+Create a `MultiStreamableMessageSource` using its `builder()` and register it as the message source when calling `EventProcessingConfigurer.registerTrackingEventProcessor()`.

 For example: